Peng Shuai: 2008–2010: New coach, doubles with Hsieh, injuries

 At the 2009 Wimbledon Championships, Peng fell to No. 11 Agnieszka Radwańska in the second round, after a mammoth battle of three and a half hours.
 Despite saving five match points, she eventually lost in three sets.
 Her 'never say die' attitude won her the admiration of many English fans.
 During the China Open, Peng defeated the 2008 champion and former world No. 1 Jelena Janković, who picked up a wrist injury in the latter stages of the match.
 In the third round, Peng won against former world No. 1 Maria Sharapova.
 In the quarterfinals, she lost to Nadia Petrova.
 In doubles, Peng partnered with Hsieh and won the title, bringing her ranking to a career high of 13.

-At both the 2010 Moorilla Hobart International and the Australian Open, Peng was stopped by Zheng Jie.
+At both the 2010 Hobart International and the Australian Open, Peng was stopped by Zheng Jie.
 Peng reached the second round of the Indian Wells Open and the semifinals at the Estoril Open.
 Afterwards, she suffered a series of injuries.
 In the first round of the Premier Mandatory Madrid Open, she had to retire due to a right adductor muscle strain.
 In the second round, she was defeated by Arantxa Parra Santonja.
 Peng then withdrew from the French Open and missed the whole of the grass-court season due to illness.
 In the US Open, Peng advanced to the third round before withdrawing from the tournament with injury.
-She then suffered two first-round exits at the Pan Pacific Open and the China Open, lowering her world ranking to No. 95.
+She then suffered two first-round exits at the Pan Pacific Open and the China Open, lowering her ranking to No. 95.